Ethics Standard I - CFA® Exam Takeaway

 CFA Exam: Level 1 / Ethics / Standard I

 Level 1 CFA Exam Ethics Summarized: Each ethical standard is devoted to a separate area of expertise.
 Standard I is about Professionalism.
-Its sub-sections deal with: (A) Knowledge of the Law, (B) Independence and Objectivity, (C) Misrepresentation, and – last but not least – (D) Misconduct.
+It has 4 sub-sections.

 This blog post was created as a part of the CFA exam review series to help you in your level 1 exam revision, whether done regularly or shortly before your CFA exam.

-It is crucial for you to know what legal provisions apply to your profession and how they may affect your professional activities.
-Here are some simple rules you have to follow in order to obey the Standard I (A):
+You must know what legal provisions apply to your profession and how they may affect your professional activities.
+Here are some simple rules you have to follow to obey the Standard I (A):

 • become familiar with all relevant laws and regulations that may apply to the situation both in your own country and in the country you are trading with,